meganjohn/Checkd/README.md

 `git clone https://github.com/meganjohn/Checkd.git`

 2) In the root directory, install the project dependencies by typing this command in the terminal.
-This command should a folder called node_modules.
+This command should create a folder called node_modules.

 `npm install`